deborahgu/soundcork/README.md

 # soundcork
 Intercept API for Bose SoundTouch after they turn off the servers

+## Status

+This project is pre-alpha.
+We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information, and the project [milestones](https://github.com/deborahgu/soundcork/milestones?sort=title&direction=asc) for our goals.

 ## Background
 [Bose has announced that they are shutting down the servers for the SoundTouch system in February, 2026. ](https://www.bose.com/soundtouch-end-of-life) When those servers go away, certain network-based functionality currently available to SoundTouch devices will stop working.